ramon-rocha/MonoDevelop.CobraBinding/README.md

 At this time, the workaround is to target the x86 platform when installing Cobra.
 If you have already installed Cobra, you'll need to reinstall it.

+Make sure to run these commands from the Visual Studio or Windows SDK Command Prompt with the correct privileges (i.e. 'Run as Administrator').

-First, remove it from the GAC:
+First, remove Cobra.Core from the GAC:

     gacutil /u Cobra.Core

+Next, set your system to use the 32-bit CLR by executing this command:

+    C:\Windows\Microsoft.NET\Framework64\v2.0.50727\Ldr64.exe setwow

 Then, run the Cobra installer again this time including the '-x86' option:

     cd\<path\to\cobra\workspace>\Source
     bin\install-from-workspace.bat -x86

-Make sure to run these commands from the Visual Studio or Windows SDK Command Prompt with the correct privileges (i.e. 'Run as Administrator').
+Finally, restore your system to defaulting to the 64-bit CLR via:

+    C:\Windows\Microsoft.NET\Framework64\v2.0.50727\Ldr64.exe set64

 You can verify success by executing: